morrownr/USB-WiFi/How to Install Firmware for Mediatek based USB WiFi adapters.md

 2022-04-29

+Maintained by @morrownr

 How to Install Firmware for Mediatek based USB WiFi adapters

 Purpose: Provide the steps to Install Firmware for Mediatek based USB WiFi adapters.
 Some Linux distros do not include the firmware necessary to support USB WiFi adapters.
 Debian is a good example.
-Other distros make mistakes and leave the profer firmware out of their distro and sometimes you may need to update the firmware.
+Other distros make mistakes and leave the firmware out of their distro and sometimes you may need to update the firmware.
 Hopefully the following is helpful.

+Instructions for the mt7610u and mt7921 are currently available.
+See below.

 -----